-Your Personal Statement is a vital part of your MSc application to WMG.
+Your Statement of Purpose, or Personal Statement, is a vital part of your MSc application to study in the WMG department at the University of Warwick.
 Not only do we read it carefully, we also think about what you say and how you say it.
-It helps us to decide if you will succeed and be happy at WMG.
+It helps us to decide if you will succeed and be happy studying with us.

 Your Personal Statement gives us an opportunity to find out more about you.
 Therefore, you should think of the Personal Statement as an opportunity to tell us about yourself and to highlight your strengths.